acgetchell/mundus-atrox/src/background/artifacts.md

 # Artifacts

-A great variety of Artifacts can be found on Mundus.
+A great variety of Artifacts can be found on **Mundus**.
 The most well-known include:

 - The Eye of Sol
 - The Sky Tower of Ovda